dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 To get cycles, you can convert ICP tokens into cycles, or you can obtain a [cycles coupon](/docs/current/tutorials/developer-journey/level-1/1.4-using-cycles#acquiring-cycles-using-a-cycles-coupon) if you haven't previously received one before.

-You will learn how to obtain and use cycles in the upcoming tutorial, [7: Obtaining cycles and deploying to the mainnet](7-obtaining-cycles.md).
+You will learn how to obtain and use cycles in the upcoming module, [7: Obtaining cycles and deploying to the mainnet](7-obtaining-cycles.md).

 ## Deploying the project using Gitpod